How to Install Honey Bees in Their New Hive

 The Bee-Bus has plastic mesh sides that are thick enough to prevent stinging through the cage.
 I hadn't even thought about them being able to sting through the screened side of the wooden cage.
 Yikes!
 Yes, let's use a Bee-Bus!

 The Bee-Bus also provides more ventilation for the bees inside.
-It's easy to open, and the queen's cage is right up on top in an indentation and can be accessed from the outside.
-I didn't have to pull the queen's cage out of the main cage, and I didn't have bees flying around me until I was ready to pour them in the hive.
+It's easy to open, and the queen's cage is right up on top in an indentation and can be accessed from the outside, so I didn't have to pull the queen's cage out of the main cage, and I didn't have bees flying around me until I was ready to pour them in the hive.

 Plus I was able to inspect the queen in her little cage before we left the beekeeper's home.
 There were three worker bees with her in the little queen cage.